yennanliu/HousePricePredAPI/README.md

 - `AWS ECS` as container service run ML api via Docker
 - `AWS Elastic Load Balancer` automatically distributes incoming application traffic across multiple targets
 - `AWS S3` as space storage models, ML output, and logs
+- Architecture idea : `develop a dockerized ML API via flask and deploy the same API hundreds even millions times on the cloud`.
+The usage of `AWS Elastic Load Balancer`(ELB) is for dealing with above scalability, the ELB will dispense heavy API requests to workers running on the ECS for returning the ML predicitons on time.
+Usage of  `AWS S3` as space saving models/outputs with versions.
+Can send the log to the cloudwatch for the service dashboard.
+Can run the API on the `AWS Fargate` for its serverless advantage (quick develop, no ec2 managment costs) as well.

 ## Process